R513-1. Purpose: To establish procedures for Utah System of Higher Education (USHE) institutions to administer tuition waiver and reduction programs.

 6.2.
-The Board of Regents shall provide an annual report to the general Legislature and the Legislature’s Higher Education Appropriations Subcommittee containing the following information:
+The Board of Higher Education shall provide an annual report to the general Legislature and the Legislature’s Higher Education Appropriations Subcommittee containing the following information:

 6.2.1.
 A report and financial analysis of any waivers of tuition authorized under this part as part of the budget recommendations of the board for the USHE; and